How do I use EC2Rescue for Linux to troubleshoot operating system-level issues?

 0

-I can't connect to my Amazon Elastic Compute Cloud (Amazon EC2) Linux instance or I'm experiencing boot issues.
-To correct these problems, I need to fix common issues such as OpenSSH file permissions or gather system (OS) logs for analysis and troubleshooting.
-How can I use EC2Rescue for Linux to do this?
+I can't connect to my Amazon Elastic Compute Cloud (Amazon EC2) Linux instance, or I'm experiencing boot issues.
+I want to use EC2Rescue to diagnose and troubleshoot common issues.

 Short description

-• Collect system utilization reports such as vmstat, iostat, mpstat, and so on.
+• Collect system utilization reports, such as vmstat, iostat, and mpstat.

-• Automatically remediate system problems such as correcting OpenSSH file permissions or disabling known problematic kernel parameters.
+• Automatically remediate system issues, such as with OpenSSH file permissions or kernel parameters activation.

 Resolution

-1. Launch a new Amazon EC2 instance in your virtual private cloud (VPC) using the same Amazon Machine Image (AMI) and in the same Availability Zone as the impaired instance.
-The new instance becomes your "rescue" instance.
-Or, you can use an existing instance that you can access, if it uses the same AMI and is in the same Availability Zone as your impaired instance.
+1. Use the Amazon Machine Image (AMI) of the nonfunctioning instance to launch a new EC2 instance in your virtual private cloud (VPC).
+Make sure that your new instance is in the same Availability Zone as the nonfunctioning instance.
+The new instance becomes your rescue instance.
+You can also use an existing instance that's in the same Availability Zone as your nonfunctioning instance.

-2. Detach the Amazon Elastic Block Store (Amazon EBS) root volume (/dev/xvda or /dev/sda1) from your impaired instance.
-Make a note of the device name to be sure it is the same when you re-attach it later
+2. Detach the Amazon Elastic Block Store (Amazon EBS) root volume from your nonfunctioning instance.
+Examples of root volumes names include /dev/xvda and /dev/sda1.
+Note the device name to use later.

-3. Attach the EBS volume as a secondary device (/dev/sdf) to the rescue instance.
+3. Attach the Amazon EBS volume to the rescue instance as a secondary device, for example /dev/sdf.

 $ sudo -i